Mi-coli/energy-consumption/README.md

-# Energy Consumption Prediction using Time-Series Data
+# Energy Consumption Prediction Using Time-Series Data

 In this project, I aim to predict the energy consumption for a specific region using historical time-series data.
 The dataset contains energy usage values measured in megawatts, which are crucial for understanding patterns and making informed decisions in energy management.